Cuban Salsa: Echeverría

 The Lead alone

-Instead of trying to get the Follow along, the Lead can do Echeverría alone, as we see at the very end of Video 5, from “bailarcasino.pl”, Piotr Agassi, Poland, 2013.
+Instead of trying to get the Follow along, the Lead can do Echeverría alone, and use it as a prep for a Vuelta right turn.
+As we see at the very end of Video 5, from “bailarcasino.pl”, Piotr Agassi, Poland, 2013.

 Twists with any shoes

 How can Cuban Instructors do Echeverría with any type of shoes on any surface?
 Even with bare feet on broken glass?
 No problem.
 They jump up a little, just enough to create a cushion of air underneath their soles like a hovercraft.
 They twist on a cushion of air.

 Origin of the Echeverría name

 José Antonio Echeverría was a Cuban revolutionary and student leader.
 Echeverría and his colleagues took part in an assault at the National Radio Station of Cuba on March 13, 1957, at the time of a music program which most of the Cuban people usually listened to so that Echeverría’s anti-Batista speech would be broadcast to the whole Cuban nation.
 Echeverría estimated that the rioters could only occupy the radio station during three minutes, therefore he had to prepare a speech which lasted three minutes at most.
 Echeverría finally managed to finish his speech right at the 181st second.
 He managed to leave the station unharmed and on the way to the University of Havana, just a few blocks away, he opened fire on a police patrol.
 He was killed during the shootout on the sidewalk of the north side of the university, where there is now a memorial plaque.Wikipedia